 We are excited to offer vaccine appointments!
-We currently have the Moderna vaccine and can now vaccinate anyone 18+.
+We currently have the Moderna and Johnson & Johnson vaccine available and can vaccinate anyone 18+.

-Please click the link below to make an appointment for your first of two vaccine shots.
+Please click the link below to make an appointment.
 We look forward to getting you vaccinated!

 Please only make an appointment if you know you can keep it.
 We want to be sure to help as many community members as possible and we want to continue not to waste one single dose.

 You will get two emails once you have finished the online form.
 One will be a confirmation of your appointment and the second will have additional directions.